When good design and good paint work together

 Have you ever seen a wind turbine tower be transported across the country?
 A snail's pace, flashing lights, large flatbed trucks and pilot cars.
 Transporting wind turbines is both a costly and arduous affair.

 The Danish company Andresen Towers has developed a brand new concept for wind turbine towers, which simplifies transport and makes it possible to haul high towers everywhere – even on the narrowest roads and the most intricate roundabouts.
-The new towers are a project where Teknos' product TEKNODUR COMBI 3560 has met the high demands made by Andresen Towers for the surface paint.
+This concept is nowadays continued by Blue Nordic.
+The Teknos product TEKNODUR COMBI 3560 met the high demands made for the surface paint.
+The towers are a project where Teknos' product TEKNODUR COMBI 3560 has met the high demands made for the surface paint.

 The idea for the concept came from some employees in the sister company Ib Andresen Industri, and it was decided to create an independent company for the production of towers; Andresen Towers.